20 June, 2016

 Management vs. Leadership

 Often the difference between Management and Leadership is often described in platitudes.
 Managers command, but leaders inspire!
-Managers press down with formal authority, but leaders left up with personal charisma!
+Managers press down with formal authority, but leaders lift up with personal charisma!
 Managers focus on the work, but leaders care about the people!
 It’s enough to make you think if we just killed all the managers and replaced them with leaders, we’d all live in a beautiful utopia of perfectly unleashed creativity!

 A lot of these platitudes seem to come out of startup culture.
 This makes sense, though, as people work for startups for crap pay because they generally are fed up with an “established” company and its army of middle managers.
 A startup leader needs a lot of personal charisma to attract smart people who are willing to take big risks for potentially big rewards (and often little compensation in the mean time).
 Talking about this in a positive way makes it easier to attract those people.
 “I won’t manage you, I will lead you!”